emaxedon/lua-xml-parser/README.md

 ## Installation

-Copy the `xml-parser.lua` file to your project root directory, then import the module.
+Copy the `xml-parser.lua` file to your project's root directory, then import the module.

 `local xml = require('xml-parser.lua')`